 L’Avventura (Michelangelo Antonioni)

 There are only a few films that one can point to and say that they literally changed the language of filmmaking.
 One such is Antonioni’s L’Avventura from 1960, a movie that heralded the challenging, elliptical art-house works of the ‘60s and ‘70s.
 What if someone could just disappear off the face of the Earth?
 That’s what happens to a young woman on a yachting trip, but L’Avventura is no mere mystery movie.
 It’s more about disillusionment and disenchantment with society, themes he would continue to explore.

-More Antonioni on the Criterion Channel: Le Amiche, Blow-up, Gente del Po, Identification of a Woman, L’Eclisse, La Notte, N.O., Red Desert.
+More Antonioni on the Criterion Channel: Le Amiche, Blow-up, Gente del Po, Identification of a Woman, L’Eclisse, La Notte, N.U., The Passenger, Red Desert.